zlatanpham/prompt-mcp-app/.clinerules/cline-continuous-improvement-protocol.md

 ### 1.2.
 Logging to `memory-bank/raw_reflection_log.md`:

 - Based on Task Review & Analysis (1.1), create a timestamped, task-referenced entry in `memory-bank/raw_reflection_log.md` detailing all learnings, difficulties (and their resolutions/learnings), and successes (and contributing factors).
+- Prepend each entry with newest entries at the top, maintaining a chronological order.
 - This file serves as the initial, detailed record.
 Its entries are candidates for later consolidation.
 - _Example Entry in `memory-bank/raw_reflection_log.md`:_